 Scan your receipt through Fetch

-You get free rewards on groceries on thousands of products every day, no matter where you get your groceries.
+You get free rewards on groceries on thousands of grocery products and household items every day, no matter where you get your groceries.
 Just scan your receipts to receive rewards.

 fill your freezer

 Use your meal plan to organize your fridge and your freezer.
 Foods you will be eating during the next couple of days can go in the fridge.

 Foods (especially meat and fish that you won’t be eating right away) can be frozen to keep fresh.

 I find that many recipes that use meat seem to presume we should be eating 1/2lb of meat each!